 Public Holidays and Observances

 American Samoa observes a number of public holidays throughout the year.
-Employees are typically entitled to a day off with regular pay on these designated holidays.
-If an employee is required to work on a public holiday, they may be entitled to premium pay, such as time and a half or double time, depending on local regulations.
+Employees are typically entitled to a paid day off on these holidays.
+If an employee is required to work on a public holiday, they are often entitled to premium pay, such as time and a half or double time, depending on the specific circumstances and employment agreement.

-Here are the anticipated public holidays for American Samoa in 2025:
+Here are the anticipated public holidays for 2025:

 ---|---|